Liverpool F.C.: History

 Fagan had announced his retirement just before the disaster and Kenny Dalglish was appointed as player-manager.
 During his tenure, the club won another three league titles and two FA Cups, including a League and Cup "Double" in the 1985–86 season.
 Liverpool's success was overshadowed by the Hillsborough disaster: in an FA Cup semi-final against Nottingham Forest on 15 April 1989, hundreds of Liverpool fans were crushed against perimeter fencing.
-Ninety-four fans died that day; the 95th victim died in hospital from his injuries four days later, the 96th died nearly four years later, without regaining consciousness, and the 97th, Andrew Devine, died of injuries sustained in the disaster in 2021.
+Ninety-four fans died that day; the 95th victim died in hospital from his injuries four days later, the 96th died nearly four years later, without regaining consciousness, and the 97th, Andrew Devine, died in 2021 of injuries sustained in the disaster.
 After the Hillsborough disaster there was a government review of stadium safety.
 The resulting Taylor Report paved the way for legislation that required top-division teams to have all-seater stadiums.
 The report ruled that the main reason for the disaster was overcrowding due to a failure of police control.

-Liverpool was involved in the closest finish to a league season during the 1988–89 season.
-Liverpool finished equal with Arsenal on both points and goal difference, but lost the title on total goals scored when Arsenal scored the final goal in the last minute of the season.
+Liverpool was involved in the closest finish to a league season during the 1988–89 season, finishing equal with Arsenal on both points and goal difference, but lost the title on total goals scored when Arsenal scored the final goal in the last minute of the season.

 Dalglish cited the Hillsborough disaster and its repercussions as the reason for his resignation in 1991; he was replaced by former player Graeme Souness.
-Under his leadership Liverpool won the 1992 FA Cup Final, but their league performances slumped, with two consecutive sixth-place finishes, eventually resulting in his dismissal in January 1994.
-Souness was replaced by Roy Evans, and Liverpool went on to win the 1995 Football League Cup Final.
+Under his leadership Liverpool won the 1992 FA Cup final, but their league performances slumped, with two consecutive sixth-place finishes, eventually resulting in his dismissal in January 1994.
+Souness was replaced by Roy Evans, and Liverpool went on to win the 1995 Football League Cup final.
 While they made some title challenges under Evans, third-place finishes in 1996 and 1998 were the best they could manage, and so Gérard Houllier was appointed co-manager in the 1998–99 season, and became the sole manager in November 1998 after Evans resigned.
 In 2001, Houllier's second full season in charge, Liverpool won a "treble": the FA Cup, League Cup and UEFA Cup.
 Houllier underwent major heart surgery during the 2001–02 season and Liverpool finished second in the League, behind Arsenal.
 They won a further League Cup in 2003, but failed to mount a title challenge in the two seasons that followed.